MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockTriggers/minecraftBlock_on_interact.md

 # Block Documentation - minecraft:on_interact

-`minecraft:on_interact` is an Event Trigger for when an actor interacts with a block.
+`minecraft:on_interact` is an Event Trigger for when an entity interacts with a block.

 ## Parameters